-Ordering Paragraph 4 (D.92-12-015) states that the utilities shall establish and maintain regulatory assets pursuant to FASB Statement No. 71.
-Although ORA argues Southwest failed to establish this regulatory asset, D.92-12-015 provides that utilities with California operations 10% or less of their total utility operations (based on a four-factor allocation) may choose to be exempted from the accrued PBOP requirement for regulatory accounting purposes only.47 Based on the adopted four-factor allocation in this opinion, Southwest's California operations are 9.69%, and thus Southwest may be excluded from this requirement.
+provides that utilities with California operations 10% or less of their total utility operations (based on a four-factor allocation) may choose to be exempted from the accrued PBOP requirement for regulatory accounting purposes only.47 Based on the adopted four-factor allocation in this opinion, Southwest's California operations are 9.69%, and thus Southwest may be excluded from this requirement.
 Thus, we do not find that Southwest violated paragraph 4 of D.92-12-015.

-Although we find that Southwest has not violated D.92-12-015, we are concerned that the PBOPs trust account will continue to increase without some agree with Southwest, and will not use the information in Appendix C, Table 2, in determining the reasonableness of the proposed PBOPs disallowance.
+Although we find that Southwest has not violated D.92-12-015, we are concerned that the PBOPs trust account will continue to increase without some certainty as to how Southwest plans to use the PBOPs trust account in the future.
+Therefore, we will require Southwest in its next GRC to provide the Commission with an actuarial analysis that explains when and how the PBOPs trust account will be used to fund retirees' PBOPs expenses.